Gluten in Medicine, Vitamins & Supplements

 Deficiencies in copper and vitamin B6 are also possible, but less common.
 A study from 2002 by Bona et. al. indicated that the delay in puberty in children with celiac disease may partially be due to low amounts of B vitamins, iron, and folate.

-After treatment with a strict gluten-free diet, most patients’ small intestines recover and are able to properly absorb nutrients again, and therefore do not require supplementation.
+After treatment with a strict gluten-free diet, most patients’ small intestine recovers and are able to properly absorb nutrients again, and therefore do not require supplementation.
 For certain patients however, nutrient supplements may be beneficial.

 The quality of gluten-free products on the market today also poses some challenges to thriving on the gluten-free diet.
 Though the gluten-free market has grown immensely over recent years, and is still growing, many gluten-free products are not enriched and have lower amounts of folate, iron, thiamin, niacin, fiber, and riboflavin.